Brad Singleton: Wigan Warriors

 On 17 September 2020, Singleton signed ahead of the season's transfer deadline for Wigan Warriors.
 In November, he started in the 19–6 win over Huddersfield Giants that secured the League Leaders' Shield, and played in his third Grand Final, a 4–8 loss against St Helens.

 In round 17 of the 2021 Super League season, Singleton was sent off for fighting in Wigan's 50–6 victory over Leigh.

 In May 2022, Singleton started for Wigan in the Challenge Cup final, a 16–14 win over Huddersfield, in what was his second and the club's twentieth Challenge Cup trophy.
 In round 18 of the 2022 Super League season, Singleton was sent off in Wigan's 20–18 loss against St Helens at Magic Weekend for a dangerous high tackle.

 Salford Red Devils

 On 26 July 2023, Singleton signed for Salford as part of a swap deal with Tyler Dupree effective immediately.

 Castleford Tigers

 On 19 March 2025, Single signed for Castleford Tigers until the end of the 2026 season, with Salford receiving an undisclosed fee.
 Singleton played 21 matches for Castleford in the 2025 Super League season as the club finished 11th on the table.

+On 26 May 2026, Singleton was granted a release from Castleford with immediate effect.